Jun 17, 2024

 But why?

-These companies are seeing the value in finding individuals who bridge the gap between product management and marketing.
-A dedicated product marketing manager will ensure product, sales, and marketing teams are all aligned, and all working closely together towards a shared goal.
+These companies see the value in finding individuals who bridge the gap between product management and marketing.
+Often, this career path begins with an associate product marketing manager role, which serves as an entry-level position to build foundational marketing skills.
+A dedicated product marketing manager will ensure product, sales, and marketing teams are all aligned and working closely together towards a shared goal.

 You can think of these as hybrid roles.